Why Latino Studies?

 Each semester, the Institute for Latino Studies offers a wide array of undergraduate courses that range from classroom lectures and seminars to community-based, service-learning courses in the local Latino community of South Bend.
 ILS also offers annual summer service-learning courses in Chicago, Los Angeles, Washington, D.C., and Puerto Rico.

-In addition, ILS works with many groups locally in order to build a sense of community, connecting students to various opportunities to get involved on campus and around South Bend.
+ILS works with many groups locally in order to build a sense of community, connecting students to various opportunities to get involved on campus and around South Bend.
 Learn about student opportunities and Latino student clubs at Notre Dame.